gerv/eurovision-bingo/README.md

 frequency of occurrence of each word.
 It will then generate Bingo cards, with sets of words of different levels of commonness.

+Alternatively, you can use "cards-for-any-year.odt", which consists of popular words from 2013 to 2017 inclusive, with some element of selection for being easy to hear and being poppy/Eurovision-y.
+It also has a personal scoresheet.

 The middle square, sometimes marked FREE in some versions of Bingo, is marked LOVE in Eurovision Bingo - i.e. basically the same thing. :-)